rhtconsulting/eap-quickstarts/deploying-messaging-on-ocp/README.md

 3. Grant Kubernetes REST API view access to the project created above to the service account using the following command .
 	`oc adm policy add-role-to-user view system:serviceaccount:$(oc project -q):eap7mc-service-account -n $(oc project -q)`

+_Note: The above Kube REST API permissions are requried for clustering to work.

 4. Create secrets for necessary security artifacts e.g. keystore, truststore using the following commands.
 	`oc secrets new eap-ks ${WORKING_DIR}/server.jks`